Combining Checkpointing and Data Compression to Accelerate Adjoint-Based Optimization Problems: Checkpointing performance model

-We assume that the computation of a single forward time step takes the same wall time as the computation of a single reverse time step.
-We denote this time as $\mathbf{C}$.
+As previously mentioned, checkpointing is a strategy to store selected timesteps, and recompute others when needed.
+The question which checkpoints should be stored to get the best tradeoff between recomputation time and memory footprint was answered in a provably optimal way by the Revolve checkpointing algorithm~\cite{griewank2000algorithm}.
+Revolve makes certain assumptions, for example that all timesteps have the same compute cost and storage size, the number of timesteps is known a priori, and there is only one level of memory (e.g. RAM) that is restricted in size, but very fast.
+Other authors have subsequently developed extensions to Revolve that are optimal under different conditions~\cite{stumm2009multistage, aupy2016optimal}.
+We focus in this paper on the classic Revolve algorithm, and store all checkpoints in RAM.

+In this section, we build on the ideas introduced in \cite{stumm2009multistage} to build a performance model that predicts the runtime of an adjoint computation using Revolve checkpointing.
+We call the time taken by a single forward computational step $C_F$ and correspondingly, the time taken by a single backward step $C_R$.
 For a simulation with $\mathbf{N}$ timesteps, the minimum wall time required for the full forward-adjoint evaluation is given by

 If the size of a single timestep in memory is given by $\mathbf{S}$, this requires a memory of at least size $\mathbf{S} \cdot \mathbf{N}$.
 If sufficient memory is available, no checkpointing or compression is needed.